zonksoft/PySciPlotTK/README.md

 - **Presets for plot sizes** are available (e.g. Revtex, A0 poster, PowerPoint presentation, standard Latex document).
-The plot width is restricted to one (=normal size) or two (=wide size) text columns, because most journals are restrictive concerning plot widths.
+The plot width is restricted to one (=normal size) or two (=wide size) text columns, because most journals (Physical Review Letters, Physical Review B, Applied Physics Letters etc.)
+  **are restrictive concerning plot widths**.
 Also, it looks better anyway if you don't have 50 different plot sizes in your thesis.
+We ensure that the **plot size and font sizes are always consistent**.
 - It is very easy to **replot many plots in a different style, size or file format**, e.g. if you want to recreate diagrams for a different journal or a presentation.
 - You can supply **style/size/file format parameters in the plot script or as command line